csc-training/geocomputing/R/puhti/README.md

     * A batch job .sh file for submitting the job to Puhti SLURM.

 > [!IMPORTANT]
-> In these scripts project_200xxxx has been used as example project name.
+> In these scripts `project_200xxxx` has been used as example project name.
 Change the project name to your own CSC project name.
+> `cscusername` is example username, replace with your username.

 ## Interactive working